learn-co-curriculum/dsc-my-little-rainbow-lab/README.md

 ## Summary
 Well done!
-In this lab you independently modified HTML and CSS files in order to update a webpage.
+In this lab, you independently modified HTML and CSS files in order to update a webpage.